RobinHankin/stokes/README.md

 #>  1 2  =   0.5
 ```

-However, the package provides a bespoke representation for *k*-forms as objects with class `kform`.
+However, the package provides a bespoke and efficient representation for *k*-forms as objects with class `kform`.
 Such objects may be created using the `as.kform()` function:

 ``` r